 When was the last time you built a super cool fort with your kids?
 Chances are good that your kiddos ask for one pretty regularly.
-Admittedly, the task can be fun but pretty overwhelming and often the best, easiest way to handle things is just to toss a sheet over the kitchen table.
+Whether you’re hosting a sleepover or not, the task can be fun but pretty overwhelming and often the best, easiest way to handle things is just to toss a sheet over the kitchen table.
 Forts can be way cooler, though.
 Here’s everything you need to go from “busy mom” to “fun mom” in one afternoon for your very own fort party.

 Covers – Sheets, light blankets, towels, baby blankets, even comforters if you use a sturdy enough base.